databrix-org/demo-databrix.org-yuqiang/README.md

 2. Open the directory of Repo in the Terminal, where you just stored scripts in it

 3. Create a virtual environment using pipenv.
-Run code: 'pipenv install'
+Run code: `pipenv install`

 4. Install required packages in this virtual environment.
-Run code: 'pipenv install requirements.txt'
+Run code: `pipenv install requirements.txt`